Lady justice next to law books

 • Page number: 459

-A rogue, Blenkarn, impersonated a reputable firm to fraudulently obtain handkerchiefs from Lindsay & Co.
-He then sold them to an innocent third party, Cundy.
-The House of Lords held that no contract ever existed between Lindsay and the rogue, meaning title never passed.
+A rogue named Blenkarn fraudulently posed as the reputable firm 'Blenkiron & Co' to obtain handkerchiefs from Lindsay & Co, then sold them to innocent purchaser Cundy.
+The House of Lords held the contract void for mistake as to identity, meaning title never passed and Cundy had to return the goods.

 Facts